-Melissa accepts instructions across all areas of Chambers’ work and specialises in construction law, commercial law and planning.
+Melissa specialises in construction law, commercial law and international arbitration.

 Examples of Melissa’s most notable recent work include:

-- Advising, with Clifford Chance Asia, on a complex jurisdictional dispute arising out of the construction of a power plant in Nigeria.
+- Advising (as foreign legal consultant) on a complex jurisdictional dispute arising out of the construction of a power plant.
 The dispute involved parties in multiple jurisdictions, including Asia and the MENA region.